 You will need energy for the last ascent towards Erjos.
 After it, the road goes down until Puerto de la Cruz.

 6. La Laguna – Anaga – Teide National Park

 This all-day route will let you see two nature parks – Anaga Rural Park and Teide National Park.
 Moreover, you will cross Guimar’s and La Orotava’s valleys.

-Starting your tour in Tenerife North Airport, you will finish your ride in Puerto de la Cruz crossing almost 1/3 of the island.
+Starting your tour at Tenerife North Airport, you will finish your ride in Puerto de la Cruz, crossing almost 1/3 of the island.

 Anaga Rural Park is the greenest part of the whole island.
 That means that it is wet and covered by fog often.
 Plan your trip according to the weather forecast to see the full beauty.

-Santa Cruz de Tenerife is a capital city with the highest population.
-Though it is the shortest possible route avoiding motorways, busy roads, keep in mind that cycling in it can be frustrating.
+Santa Cruz de Tenerife is the capital city with the highest population.
+Though it is the shortest possible route avoiding motorways, and busy roads, keep in mind that cycling in it can be frustrating.
 On the other hand, it is an excellent place to have a refreshment break.

-On an En Portillo crossroad, take a turn towards La Orotava valley and enjoy your descent and marvellous sunset vibes that are visible on the island’s western side.
+On an En Portillo crossroad, take a turn towards La Orotava valley.
+Finally, you can enjoy your descent and the marvelous sunset that is visible on the island’s western side.